ersJava/LIRI/README.md

 LIRI will perform an assortment of functions on the command line in the terminal

+### To get started:

-* Type in `node liri` in the command line.
+Type in `node liri` in the command line.
 A set an instructions will pop up to show you the different functions of LIRI.

 ![intro screenshot](/images/Intro.png)